These are the best places to travel this summer

 5. Have a cup of coffee (obviously)

-Everyone knows Starbucks began in Seattle, but it's not the only coffee shop worth trying.
-With multiple cafes on every block, Seattle is considered the coffee capital of the US for a reason.
+Everyone knows Starbucks began in Seattle, but it's far from the only coffee shop on the scene.
+With multiple cafes on every block, Seattle is considered the bean capital of the US for a reason.

 You can’t go wrong with sampling espresso from practically anywhere in the city.
-Diva Espresso has often been left off those “best coffee shops in Seattle” lists, and it’s a shame – the coffee is outstanding.
-It has seven locations spread throughout the city and serves some of the best iced brews.
+Diva Espresso has often been left off those “best coffee shops in Seattle” lists, and it’s a shame – their brews are outstanding.
+It has seven locations spread throughout the city and serves some of the best iced coffee.
 Grab a pinwheel pastry, and your perfect order is complete.

 Support Black-owned Black Coffee Northwest in Ballard, which gives back to the community through youth development programs.